jtnydv/proton/README.md

 implant/persist/add_user | Create a local/domain user.
-implant/persist/registry | Add an Entypreter payload to the registry. implant/persist/schtasks | Add an Entypreter payload as a Scheduled Task. implant/persist/wmi | Add an entypreter payload as a WMI subscription. implant/phishing/password_box | Prompt a user to enter their password. implant/pivot/stage_wmi | Hook a session on another machine using WMI. implant/pivot/exec_psexec | Run a command on another machine using psexec from sysinternals.
+implant/persist/registry | Add an Entypreter payload to the registry. implant/persist/schtasks | Add an Entypreter payload as a Scheduled Task. implant/persist/wmi | Add an Entypreter payload as a WMI subscription. implant/phishing/password_box | Prompt a user to enter their password. implant/pivot/stage_wmi | Hook a session on another machine using WMI. implant/pivot/exec_psexec | Run a command on another machine using psexec from sysinternals.